 Appointment Scheduling Systems

 The Appointment Scheduling System within a PMS handles all tasks related to patient visits.
 Scheduling of patient appointments, queue management, availability of doctors, resources and services are all part of this system.
-The appointment scheduling system is an extremely important part of a PMS, as it caters to the smooth running of the institution by organizing patient visit, patient visit history, staff and resource management.
-The basic requirement of a good appointment scheduling system, must allow tasks such as; making of appointments, easy search of appointments, re-scheduling, editing and cancelling of appointments.
-It would be extremely useful, if this system could also sort appointments based on time and duration of the appointment, category of visit and the resources required for the visit.
+The appointment scheduling system is an extremely important part of a PMS, as it caters to the smooth running of the institution by organizing a patient visit along with staff and resource management.
+The basic requirement of a good appointment scheduling system must allow tasks such as; making appointments, easy search of appointments, re-scheduling, editing and cancelling appointments.
+It would be extremely useful if this system could also sort appointments based on time and duration of the appointment, category of visit and the resources required for the visit.
 These additional options make it extremely easy for front office staff to manage appointments efficiently, simply by looking at their calendars.
 The list of appointments can be shared with all concerned staff and doctors, making it easy for each one to understand their specific tasks for the day.
-By looking at a single appointment the concerned staff and health practitioner will be able to tell the patient details, appointment time and duration, category of visit, purpose of visit, treatments to be done, in cases of tests required- whether a resource is available or not, the doctor concerned and in some cases billing information too.
+By looking at a single appointment the concerned staff and health practitioner will be able to tell the patient details, appointment time and duration, category of visit, the purpose of visit, treatments to be done, cases of tests required- whether a resource is available or not, the doctor concerned and in some cases billing information too.
 Therefore, it is essential to have a good appointment scheduling system in place, as it manages a very significant aspect of the PMS being used.

-The purpose of digitization is ease of use, cost reduction and efficiency.
+The purpose of digitization is the ease of use, cost reduction and efficiency.
 However, employee resistance is a major shortcoming when it comes to organisational change.
 The transition is usually slow and extensive employee training is required.
 After achieving all of this, if the organisation adopts an inadequate system- all efforts go in vain.
 Instead of being beneficial to the organisation, it may lead to a disaster.
 The following section elaborates on the most commonly available appointment scheduling systems and their shortcomings.

 The current available Appointment Scheduling Systems: